 The Sage Group PLC is the UK’s leading accounts software company for small and medium businesses and is quite possibly the only accounts software company you’ve ever heard of (if you’ve heard of any).

 It’s been quite a success story too.
 In 1981, what became the company’s first product started out as a computer program written by a student as part of his summer job.
-Soon afterwards the company was formed and by 1989 it has listed on the stock exchange.
+Soon afterwards, the company was formed and in 1989 it was listed on the stock exchange.
 Just 10 years later it entered the FTSE 100.

 In recent years the software side of the business has gradually moved to a subscription model like much of the software industry.
-Rolling subscriptions rather than one-off payments mean constant upgrades for customers via the internet and reliable, recurring revenues for software providers.
+Rolling subscriptions rather than one-off payments means constant upgrades for customers via the Internet and reliable, recurring revenues for software providers.